honkerst/selfhostedbookmarks/README.md

 - Hover over the button to check if the bookmark already exists in WordPress
 - Click to publish the bookmark immediately
 - The button will be greyed out if the bookmark is already published
+- **Private bookmarks CAN be manually published** (manual publish works on all bookmarks, including private ones)

 ### Automated Publishing